wez/wezterm/docs/config/lua/wezterm/font.md

 The first parameter is the name of the font; the name can be one of the following types of names:

 * The font family name, eg: `"JetBrains Mono"`.
-The family name doesn't include any style information (such as weight, stretch or italic), which can be specified via the *attributes* parameter.
-This is the recommended name to use for the font, as it the most compatible way to resolve an installed font.
+The family name doesn't include any style information (such as weight, stretch or italic), which can be specified via the *attributes* parameter.  **This is the recommended name to use for the font**, as it the most compatible way to resolve an installed font.
 * The computed *full name*, which is the family name with the sub-family (which incorporates style information) appended, eg: `"JetBrains Mono Regular"`.
 * (Since 20210502-154244-3f7122cb) The *postscript name*, which is an ostensibly unique name identifying a given font and style that is encoded into the font by the font designer.